Our commitment to you

 - an external party.

-Complaint handled by frontline staff
+Complaint handled by the Customer Services team

 The first time that a complaint is raised with the Council it will follow a standard complaints management process with the appropriate area.